azkaban/azkaban/docs/containerization-design.rst

 #.
 For this design iteration, the web server will stay outside of k8s.
 This does not preclude the need for the
    web server to talk to flow pods to fetch logs or send control commands (Such as Cancel).
 To enable this communication, an Envoy Proxy based Ingress Controller is introduced, which will allow the web server to communicate with Flow Pods.
-There is no need to set node ports for flow pods.
+There is no need to directly expose flow pods outside of the Kubernetes cluster.
 #.
 In order to satisfy `key Requirement #3 <#Key-Requirements-for-Containerization>`_, the execution environment
    for flow pods will be constructed dynamically at run-time.